Images © ITV Studios, 1969 / Composition @ Alan Hayes © 2024

 Also appeared in:

-Randall and Hopkirk (Deceased) - 'When Did You Start to Stop Seeing Things?, 'Just for the Record' (with fake HAL 14 plates)
+Randall and Hopkirk (Deceased) - 'When Did You Start To Stop Seeing Things?', 'Just for the Record' (with fake HAL 14 plates)

 Department S - used extensively in the series with fake European plates (Jason King's car)